pratajo/pratajo.github.io/_posts/2024-12-20-copy-buttons.md

 ---
 layout: post
-title: Creating one or multiple buttons to copy text to the clipboard (HTML and JavaScript)
+title: Creating one or multiple buttons to copy text to the clipboard
 date: 2024-12-20 15:09:00
-description: "copy to clipboard" button
+description: HTML and JavaScript
 tags: development linux
 categories: applications
 thumbnail: assets/img/copy.png